modetocode/Match3Swipe/README.md

  - **LevelRunModel** (Model) - stores the data for the level run
  - **LevelRunManager** (Controller) - updates the model, knows how to execute the logic flow of the level run
  - **LevelRunComponent** (Controller/View) - keeps and executes an instance of LevelRunManager, responsible for all the components that shows game objects in the scene based on the logic objects, handles input
+ - **LevelRunGUIComponent** (View) - responsible for displaying the gui in the scene, gets the data from the model

 The manager handles the logic flow of the game by creating logic objects that can live without visual objects (Game Objects).
 The point is that each run can be executed independent of any visual representation.